 First step is to choose a suitable text file to be signed.
 It must meet these requirements:

 The file should contain a single line of text to be signed.
 If there is a second

 The key subpath is optional and specifies a path from master key, such as

 m/48'/0'/0' or similar.
 If not provided, the

-m) is used as a default.
+m/44'/0'/0'/0/0 is used as a default.

 Once a file has been selected, you'll be shown the message to be signed, and the subpath and address that will be used.
 You should press OK (✔) to proceed, and a new text file is created and saved with the signature added.